Heading to the doctor? Here is a Physicians Checklist for Colon Cancer.

 Metastasis or metastatic growth is not primary cancer, but the development of secondary malignant growths at a distance from a primary site of cancer.
 Colon cancer most often spreads to the liver, however, metastasis in the lungs, bones, or other organs is possible as well.
 (18)

 Development of Secondary Primary Cancer

 The development of secondary primary cancer refers to a new type of cancer occurring in the body.
 It may develop months or years after the primary cancer was diagnosed and/or treated.
 Even if your treatment was successful, it does not mean you cannot get cancer again in the same location or in another part of your body.
-Secondary primary cancer in case of colon cancer may develop in the colon again, or in other parts of your digestive system (rectal, anal, stomach, bile duct etc), uterine, ureter, kidneys, or any other part of your body.
+Secondary primary cancer in the case of colon cancer may develop in the colon again, or in other parts of your digestive system (rectal, anal, stomach, bile duct, etc), uterine, ureter, kidneys, or any other part of your body.
 (19, 20, 21, 22, 23)

 How Is Colon Cancer Treated?

-Detected early, the prognosis for colon cancer is better.
+If detected early, the prognosis for colon cancer is better.
 If you are experiencing any symptoms of colon cancer, talk to your doctor to receive the diagnosis and treatment necessary.
 Get screened regularly past age 50, or earlier if it is recommended because of your family or personal health history.
 Of course, do not forget about prevention either through a healthy diet and/or lifestyle!

 Diagnosing Colon Cancer